Success! this Exam Successfully Added.

 IBPS Clerk Educational Qualification

-The IBPS Clerk Prelims is the first stage of the selection process and is conducted online.
+The IBPS Clerk Prelims is the first stage of the selection process and is conducted in online mode.
 It consists of objective-type multiple-choice questions.
-The exam is qualifying in nature, and candidates must clear the sectional as well as the overall cut-off to move to the Mains exam.
+This stage is qualifying in nature, which means marks obtained in the Prelims are not considered for final selection.
+However, candidates must clear both the sectional and overall cut-off marks to move to the Mains examination.

 Section No. of Questions Marks Time Allotted